knobs-dials/phplatex/README.md

 - Uses \nonstopmode, meaning latex will try to best-guess-fix errors it can, rather than complain.
 You can get away with some bad TeX
 - There is no input filter on what TeX is allowed. *Know what this means security-wise - USE AT YOUR OWN RISK*.
   In particular, the processes can do everything the effective user (of the apache process) can.
+- I'm no particular fan of PHP, but this does make it pretty portable.